 Load 4 – Sheets & Whites

-In the morning when I wake up I put our sheets into the wash first thing.
-Since they are white I also wash our whites, with liquid detergent and fabric softener.
-I dry the whites on warm.
+In the morning when you wake up put your sheets into the wash first thing.
+Since our sheets are white I also wash our whites, with liquid detergent and fabric softener.
+Dry the whites on warm.

 Load 5- Darks

 The darks are probably the toughest load for me.
 They usually contain most of the clothes that need special treatment like line-drying or turning inside out.
-I wash the darks on cold with liquid detergent.
+Wash darks on cold with liquid detergent.
 I’ve learned not to use fabric softener since it can leave dark spots on the clothes.

 The dark clothes that can be dried get dried on the low heat or casual setting.
-I use the top of my washer and dryer to lay out the items that need to line or lay flat to dry.
+Use the top of your washer and dryer to lay out the items that need to line or lay flat to dry.
 I have big plans to redo my laundry room.
-I want to remove the pedestals, put a counter top across the top of the washer and dryer and add some hanging space.
+I’d like to remove the pedestals, put a counter top across the top of the washer and dryer and add some hanging space.
 I like to lay my shorts flat to dry so they don’t curl up at the bottom, especially the ones with cuffs.

 Putting it All Away

-As each load comes out of the dryer I fold it, stack it up by type (work out shorts, undies, socks) and then put them away all at the same time.
-I lay the clothes that will go on hangers over the laundry hamper and then roll them in the closet to be hung up all at the same time as well.
+As each load comes out of the dryer, fold it, stack it up by type (work out shorts, undies, socks) and then put them away all at the same time.
+Lay the clothes that will go on hangers over the laundry hamper.
+Then roll the hanging clothes into the closet to be hung up all at the same time.
 You can check out how I Clean Out and Organize our Closet in these posts.